Agentic Business Process Management: A Research Manifesto: Challenges

 \subsection{Cross-cutting and Complementary Challenges}

-\paragraph{C1: Toward Automated Provisioning and Onboarding of Legacy BPM into APM.} A key challenge in the evolution from traditional BPM to APM lies in the provisioning and onboarding of existing process assets, workflows, and operational knowledge into an agent-driven system.
-Organizations often operate long-standing BPM and workflow systems—implemented across diverse technologies and custom solutions—that, while still functionally adequate, increasingly suffer from technological obsolescence, limited autonomy, and substantial reliance on human intervention.
-Many such systems are static and deterministic, requiring extensive manual effort for data handling, exception management, and cross-system orchestration, which in turn introduces operational inefficiencies and opportunities for error.
+\paragraph{C1: Toward Automated Provisioning and Onboarding of Legacy BPM into APM.} \rmv{A key challenge in the evolution from traditional BPM to APM lies in the provisioning and onboarding of existing process assets, workflows, and operational knowledge into an agent-driven system.} \rv{A key challenge in this direction lies in provisioning and onboarding legacy process assets into an APM system.} Organizations often operate long-standing BPM and workflow systems, implemented across diverse technologies and custom solutions.\rmv{—that, while still functionally adequate, increasingly suffer from technological obsolescence, limited autonomy, and substantial reliance on human intervention.} Many such systems require extensive manual effort for data handling, exception management, and cross-system orchestration, which in turn introduces operational inefficiencies and error risks.
 Moreover, critical business logic is frequently fragmented across workflow diagrams, scripts, rules, and tacit human practices, making structured extraction and reinterpretation difficult.
 Transitioning to APM therefore demands not only technical migration but also semantic and operational transformation, namely \emph{agent-centric process mining}, including the reinterpretation of workflows into agent-oriented roles, goals, policies, and behaviors, while preserving institutional knowledge and ensuring continuity of governance and auditability.
-How this process may be aided, automated, deployed, and validated will undoubtedly keep the industry busy for years to come, as organizations seek reliable methodologies and tooling to safely and incrementally modernize their automation capabilities.
+How this process can be aided, automated, deployed, and validated may keep the industry busy for years to come, as organizations seek reliable methodologies and tooling to safely and incrementally modernize their automation capabilities.